 Even if one shares the view that of W3’s entries were sometimes wildly permissive (which I think is at best an oversimplification) it is hard to justify preferring W2 even in cases, such as Artis, where the definition in question is unobjectionable and the statute in question was enacted after the publication of W3.
 In such situations, the more recent edition is always preferable, all else being equal.
 The only possible explanation I can think of for citing W2 rather than W3 is that doing so is a way of signaling that one holds a attitude toward usage that is seen by some as virtuous—that one is a linguistic “stalwart,” a stickler, a snoot.
 And while engaging in that kind of signaling may be fine in some contexts, it seems unwise to do so if the result is to weaken the legal analysis you are trying to advance.

 Scalia’s (and apparently Gorsuch’s) objection to citing W3 is also misguided as a matter of interpretive theory.
 Statutory interpretation requires judges to determine how the statutory language is likely to be understood by ordinary speakers of English, and that in turn requires judges to be sensitive to how the words in the statute are actually used by such speakers.
-Even Bryan Garner acknowledges that word meanings arise from the way words are actually used (and that W3 is a good dictionary, albeit one that he thinks should be used cautiously because he regards its usage notes as being inadequate).
+Even Bryan Garner acknowledges that word meanings arise from the way words are actually used (and that W3 is a good dictionary, albeit one that he thinks should be used cautiously because he thinks its usage notes are inadequate).
 It is an undeniable fact that there is variation in how some words are used.
 Some people use infer to mean essentially the same thing as imply; for them, that is an appropriate use of the word, even though many other people see it as an error.
 Successful communication requires that interpreters take the speaker’s (or text’s) usage as they find it—even if they regard that usage as incorrect.

 Indeed, Scalia and his co-author Bryan Garner seem to acknowledge this principle, at least to some extent, in Reading Law.
 Despite Garner’s position on the that-versus-which controversy (use that, not which, in restrictive relative clauses) the book says that this “grammatical convention” is “unfortunately a weak basis for deciding statutory meaning.”
 Why?
 Because “while grammarians have sought heroically to establish this as a firm rule, they have been unsuccessful.” (p.
 142.)
 Therefore, one cannot assume that a which-relative is intended to be restrictive.
 (For more discussion, see this post, from which this paragraph has been adapted.)
 And when that principle is generalized to usage issues more generally, it undercuts any argument that W3 should not be cited because it is thought to be unduly permissive.